reactioncommerce/reaction-docs/developer/themes/themes.md

 You'll have to change the name in 3 places.

 1. Change the folder name from `my-custom-theme` to your new theme name.
-2. Open `packages/my-custom-theme/package.js` and change `my:custom-theme` to your new theme name.
+2. Open `packages/<new theme name>/package.js` and change `my:custom-theme` to your new theme name.
-3. Open `.meteor/packages` and enable replace `my:custom-theme` with your new theme name.
-Note
+3. Open `.meteor/packages` and replace `my:custom-theme` with your new theme name.

-**Note** Meteor package names generally follow this format `namespace:package-name`; where by the `:` separates the namespace, usually your name or organization name, followed by the package name.
+**NOTE:** Meteor package names generally follow this format `namespace:package-name`; where by the `:` separates the namespace, usually your name or organization name, followed by the package name.

-Open `.meteor/packages` and look for the following near the bottom of the file.

 **NOTE**
 There are many ways to go about building a theme, this is a representation of one of those methods.
 If you've got a good handle on how meteor and its packages work, feel free to use the method you're most comfortable with.